zkader/RWLensPy/README.md

 `pip install rwlenspy`

-## Propagation Transfer Function

-## Spatial Images

-## Multiplane Systems
+## Examples

+For examples see `tests/examples/`.
+The image ray trace is shown in the `example_animate_*.py` files and how to get the coherent transfer function for a baseband simulation is shown in `example_transfer*.py`.

-## Custom Install
+## Custom/Dev Install

 The package is built with Poetry and Cython using C++11 and OpenMP.
-This requires having a compiler for  If one requires a dev install, this can be done with:
+This requires having a compiler like `gcc` if one is editing the code.
+If one requires a dev install, this can be done with:

 `poetry install --with test,dev`
 `poetry run python`

-Poetry installs the package within it's virtual environment.
-Tests can be run with:
+Once installed, tests can be run with:

 `poetry run pytest`